NREL/ROSCO/docs/source/api_change.rst

 -  Constant pitch actuator offsets (PF_Mode = 1)
 IPC Saturation Modes
 -  Added options for saturating the IPC command with the peak shaving limit

-Rotor speed exclusion zone
-- Use the generator torque control to avoid rotor speeds when Twr_Mode = 2 or 3.
-The torque control reference speed will avoid Twr_ExclSpeed +/- Twr_ExclBand
-- TD_Mode changed to Twr_Mode

 ====== =================    ======================================================================================================================================================================================================
 New in ROSCO 2.7.0